Bill Usher: 1980s

 In 1985, he was in the group Tuin which also Cheryl Hurwitz, Dave Maddox and Christopher Woitach.

-According to the June 28, 1986 article in Billboard, his company Kids Records had decided to cut it's distribution deal with A&M Records because it was more economical for their office to handle it themselves due to its emphasis on libraries and specialty stores.
+According to the June 28, 1986, article in Billboard, his company Kids Records had decided to cut its distribution deal with A&M Records because it was more economical for their office to handle it themselves due to its emphasis on libraries and specialty stores.

 In 1987 he won the Juno Award for Children's Album of the Year.
 In 2014, he received the Presenter of the Year award at the Pacific Contact booking conference and trade show in Burnaby.